-Summary

-To meet the CSUSM writing requirement, each student must write at least 2500 words (about 10 pages) and get detailed feedback on their writing style.
+Summary To meet the CSUSM writing requirement, each student must write at least 2500 words (about 10 pages) and get detailed feedback on their writing style.
 This assignment will meet that goal.

-Due Date

-- Papers are due Thursday, April 21st, by 11pm (electronic / online upload).

-- Details for how to upload your paper will be provided on the class website.

-- Late papers will be accepted but suffer a substantial point deduction (see details in the syllabus).

-Topics

-- This semester we have focused on 8 CogLab experiments, each of which recreates a "classic" research experiment from Cognitive Psychology.
-Each student will pick one of these papers to write about.

-- You may choose from one of the 8 CogLabs that were assigned this semester.
-There will be a limited number of signup spots for each paper, so you may not get your first choice please have a second and third choice ready.

-- Signups will begin in class Tuesday March 15th.
-Everyone should choose a topic by March 29th.

-Assignment # Name Publication CogLab #

-1 Partial Report Sperling (1960) 18

-2 Brain Asymmetry Federmeir (2005) 15

-3 Visual Search Treisman (1980) 7

-4 Stroop Effect Stroop (1935) 13

-5 Mental Rotation Shepard (1971) 38

-6 Encoding Specificity Thomson (1970) 28

-7 Prototypes Posner (1968) 47

-8 False Memory Roediger (1995) 33

-Instructions

-- Read the original research article (available on class website).

-- Take the CogLab version of the experiment online (again if needed) so you are familiar with the procedure.

-- Review the CogLab Global Data (not your individual data or the class data) and use this for your paper.

-- Write your review paper (see detailed outline and sample assignment below)

-Collaboration

-You are invited to collaborate with other students who are working on the same topic as you; however all writing must be 100% in your own words.
+Due Date - Papers are due Thursday, April 19th by 11pm (electronic / online upload). - Details for how to upload your paper will be provided on the class website. - Late papers will suffer a substantial point deduction (see details in the syllabus).
+Topics - This semester we have focused on 8 CogLab experiments, each of which recreates a "classic" research experiment from Cognitive Psychology.
+Each student will pick one of these papers to write about. - You may choose from one of the 8 CogLabs that were assigned this semester.
+There will be a limited number of signup spots for each paper, so you may not get your first choice please have a second and third choice ready. - Signups will begin in class Thursday March 15th.
+Everyone should choose a topic by March 27th. • Some of the research papers are more complicated than others - the highest scores will be for those doing a good job on a difficult topic.
+Name Publication CogLab # Difficulty 1 Partial Report Sperling (1960) 18 Medium 2 Brain Asymmetry Federmeir (2005) 15 Medium 3 Visual Search Treisman (1980) 7 High 4 Stroop Effect Stroop (1935) 13 Low 5 Mental Rotation Shepard (1971) 38 Low 6 Encoding Specificity Thomson (1970) 28 Medium 7 Prototypes Posner (1968) 48 High 8 False Memory Roediger (1995) 33 High Instructions - Read the original research article (available on class website). - Take the CogLab version of the experiment online (again if needed) so you are familiar with the procedure. - Review the CoqLab Global Data (not your individual data or the class data) and use this for your paper. - Write your review paper (see detailed outline and sample assignment below) Collaboration You are invited to collaborate with other students who are working on the same topic as you; however, all writing must be 100% in your own words.
 Please be very careful to avoid "close paraphrase" (a form of plagiarism in which the words, phrases, ideas, and order of ideas in your writing is too similar to other material).
 Format & Length: